The Dark Knight Rises isn't directly based on a specific comic. It's part of the Batman franchise but doesn't have a one-to-one comic counterpart.

 Yes, it is.
 The movie 'Dark Knight Rises' takes elements from the Batman graphic novels.
 These graphic novels have a long history of storytelling about the Dark Knight, and the movie was able to adapt and bring to life many of the concepts, characters, and storylines from those novels.
 For example, the character of Bane was originally from the graphic novels, and his backstory and his relationship with Batman in the movie are somewhat based on the source material.

-The Dark Knight is primarily based on the Batman comic series, especially storylines that focus on the darker and more complex aspects of the character.
+The comic inspirations for The Dark Knight Rises include various Batman comics, especially those focusing on the darker and more complex aspects of the character's story.